Dharamsitejas/WebMarks/README.md

 - Nothing changes if nothing changes.
 - Not everyone has the same heart as you and not everyone is going to do what you have done for them.
 People will do what is best for them.
 - Be brave if you want to make a difference.
 Be patient if something can't be changed.
 And be wise to know when courage is needed and when patience is needed.
+- If you don't heal what hurt you, you'll bleed on people who didn't cut you.

 <hr>